engmonicapinheiro/avo410-serial-connection/README.md

-# How ist the connection being done
+# How is the connection being done

  - multimeter [avo410](https://uk.megger.com/digital-multimeter-avo410)
  - rs pro 460-9881